RobotExMachina/Machina.NET/BRobot - Revisions.md

     - [x] motionCursor
     - [x] .Execute() instruction
     - [x] Move ActionBuffer and Compiler now to the RobotCursor class
-    - [ ] Add some queue manager for actions released from the virtualCursor and awaiting in the writerCursor.
-In other words, find a way to .Execute() several buffered actions, and have the queue manager wait for the robot to stop running the program before sending a new batch of instructions. --> __Do actionBuffers belong to the virtualCursors??__
+    - [x] Add some queue manager for actions released from the virtualCursor and awaiting in the writerCursor.
+In other words, find a way to .Execute() several buffered actions, and have the queue manager wait for the robot to stop running the program before sending a new batch of instructions. --> __Do actionBuffers belong to the virtualCursors??__ --> Added this in a rather weird way, not sure if I should rethink this...

 ## BUILD 1114
 - [x] Quick Dynamo ZeroTouchNodes test